julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [FEATURE] Action navigator - instead of long click context menu sequence use a sidebar which either expands or gets replaced (with a title to preserve context e.g. 'Show inventory...', 'Take an item...').
-  - [TEST] action view title defaults to 'Actions...'
-  - [TEST] activity sets action view title when user selects an action
-  - [TEST] action view includes a cancel button to reset the actions and the title to the top level

 - [FEATURE] Unlock the clock tower door with the skeleton key to reveal an 'up' exit
+  - [TEST] New default action 'Examine some item' - can be used to look at items in the current location without picking it up
-  - [TEST] New item type - unmovable item - e.g. the clock tower door
+  - [TEST] New item type - unmovable item - e.g. the clock tower door, no take action is generated for this item.
   - [TEST] Split 'Show inventory' into items, when item is selected then given a choice of actions, initially 'Examine'
   - [TEST] New action - 'UseWith' available when an item is selected from the inventory.
 Follow up action 'UseWithSpecificItem' is a choice of items in the location and inventory.
   - [TEST] Enacting 'UseWithSpecificItem' calls useWith() on the item object, returning a default user message 'Nothing happens.'